AliMuhammad229/DM-109-Fall-2020/Phase_1/README.md

 ##----------Perfgormance.now()-----------##

 We used this function on each value of input matrix from 100 * 100 matrix(i.e. 4 <= N <= 100) on this algorithm.
 We noticed that if we input 4 so we get the performance or time which is something -0.11 and now we increase our input from 4 --> 4+1.
 So this function gives a time on this algorithm is -1.12 so every time we increment a user input value, so time is also increasing.
 At the end, this algorithm is not working after the input of 25. last input of 25 * 25 matrix we have performance.now() value is -5.22

 ##------Best Used-------##

 This Algorithm is best used when we are not directly identified whether it is transitive or not.
 It is implemented on dense graph.
 It iterates continuously when new elements will not identified according to the given input.
 This Algorithm is not working to finding a transitive closer on the above wale of 25.

+##-----Problem Facing-------##

+This algorithm is for solving all the pair’s shortest path problem.
+On this the problem is to find the shortest distance between every pairs of vertices in a given edge waited directed graph. it’s a dynamic technique and sometimes it is implemented on simple graph.
+I think in this problem is to overcome by a shortest distance between a pair not each pair.